Degradation & Insolation Corrected CUF

 What Is Degradation & Insolation Corrected CUF?

-Conventional CUF is the ratio of actual energy generated to the theoretical maximum (rated capacity × hours) during a period.
-Corrected CUF scales this value to neutralize (1) module degradation and (2) deviation between actual and expected insolation.
+Conventional Capacity Utilization Factor (CUF) is the ratio of actual energy generated to the theoretical maximum (rated capacity × hours) during a period.
+Corrected CUF scales this value to normalize (1) module degradation and (2) deviation between actual and expected insolation.
 The result is a fair baseline for performance comparisons across time and locations.
+In simple words, this method acts like a solar CUF normalization tool— as it strips out the effects of aging and unusual sunlight so you can clearly see how well the plant is actually being operated.

 Why it matters: Weather swings and gradual aging can unfairly punish your CUF.
 Correcting for these factors lets you focus on what you can control—design, O&M and availability.